Cognitive, Intrapersonal, and Interpersonal Competencies, according to learning scientists,

 - Cognitive, Intrapersonal and interpersonal competencies are needed for success in the 21st century workplace.

-Back in the 1980s, writing theorists such as Robert Boice wrote beautifully on the psychology of writing.
-And we can trace our fascination with the writer’s character, or psyche, to the 1950s, when The Paris Review Interviews of artists was inaugurated.
+Back in the 1980s, for instance, writing theorists such as Robert Boice wrote beautifully on the psychology of writing.
+And the creative writing community has long since been fascinated with the writer’s character, or psyche.
+Since the 1950s, the The Paris Review, has published numerous interviews of writers, asking them to talk about ways they leverage self-regulation, emotion, and experience.

 Cognitive competencies involve thinking, reasoning, and related skills.